zolware/specsPonteligo/doc/mvp.rst

 The "numerical" app
 ----------------------

 The "numerical" application will save the user's inputs and provide access to the model database.
-The application will also provide tools to manipulate (Kalman filter) and visualize the data.
+The application will also provide tools to manipulate and visualize data.

 In the future, we plan to add a bayesian network visualization tool as well as an array of different filters and signal analysis tools.

 Models
 ######

 The *User* model will be imported from the "users" app.
 The *Numerical* model will contain the basic user inputs listed in :numref:`table1`.
-Note that the *ArrayField* and the *JSONField* are specific to postgreSQL but are available in the django.contrib.postgres.fields module.
+Note that the *ArrayField* and the *JSONField* are specific to postgreSQL but are available in the *django.contrib.postgres.fields* module.

 .. csv-table:: The *Numerical* model.
    :name: table1